slartibardfast/TigerPorts/README.md

 rsync://rsync.macports.org/release/tarballs/ports.tar [default]

-Then, when you look for ports, you will find your own local portfiles before you find the official macports portfiles.
+Then, when you look for ports, macports will find the tigerports portfiles before the official macports portfiles.
 That's how this process works.
+Other port searches and requests will pass through tigerports and use the macports repository.

 qt4-mac --> an older version that still works on Tiger